-For the three months ended July 31, 2023, two customers accounted for 10% or more of total consolidated revenue; one individual customer accounted for 33%.
+For the three months ended July 31, 2023, two customers accounted for 10% or more of total consolidated revenue; one individual customer accounted for 13% and one individual customer accounted for 33%.
 For the six months ended July 31, 2023, one individual customer accounted for 38% of total consolidated revenue.
 For the Quarter to Date Predecessor Period and the Year to Date Predecessor Period, there was no individual customer that accounted for 10% or more of total consolidated revenue.